jmonlong/manu-vggafannot/manuscript.md

 The sorting and indexing algorithm is most efficient and makes sense when node IDs are integer sorted based on the topology of the pangenome graph.
 This is the case for pangenomes constructed by minigraph-cactus[@minigraph_cactus], PGGB[@pggb], or `vg construct`[@vg].
 Otherwise, the pangenome graph can be *sorted*, i.e. changing the node IDs, using `vg` or `odgi`[@odgi].
-If the node IDs are sorted integers, a short path through the graph should only traverse nodes with IDs contained in a small interval (see Fig @fig:index).
+If the node IDs are sorted integers, a short path through the graph should only traverse nodes with IDs contained in a small interval (see Figure {@fig:index}A).
 The main approach of the GAF sorting and indexing approach is to work with those intervals.
-Hence, to sort a GAF file, each path is first parsed to extract the minimum and maximum node IDs.
+Hence, to sort a GAF file, each path is first parsed to extract the minimum and maximum node IDs (see Figure {@fig:index}B).
 The paths are then sorted first by their minimum ID, and then by their maximum ID.
 This is similar to the approach used to sort BED or VCF files on linear genomes: they are sorted by sequence name, then start position, then end position.